mcsaucy/ephemeros/README.md

 Tools and configuration for provisioning OS diskless Container Linux clusters, running [k3s](https://k3s.io) and logging with [Papertrail](https://papertrail.com).
-Nodes boot from an iPXE flash drive, which also contains a dedicated volume for keeping secrets.
+Nodes boot from an iPXE flash drive, which also contains a dedicated volume for keeping secrets. *Apply platform config changes and updates by rebooting.*

 The iPXE script downloads and boots the newest stable release for Flatcar Container Linux (RIP CoreOS), which then pulls in the